Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   This probe tracks the amount of time it takes to get the first six results.
   It is an exponential histogram with values between 50 and 1000.

+FX_URLBAR_MERINO_LATENCY_MS
+  This probe is related to the Firefox Suggest (quick suggest) feature.
+It records the time (ms) from the request to the Merino server to its response.
+It is an exponential histogram with values between 0 and 30000 (0s and 30s).

 FX_URLBAR_SELECTED_RESULT_METHOD
   This probe tracks how a result was picked by the user from the list.
   It is a categorical histogram with these values: